srl-labs/containerlab/docs/lab-examples/ixiacone-srl.md

 This lab demonstrates a simple IPv4 traffic forwarding scenario where

-- One Keysight ixia-c-one port acts as a transmit port (IP `1.1.1.1`) and the other as receive port (IP `2.2.2.1`)
+- Keysight Ixia-c-one with two test ports `eth1` and `eth2` connected to Nokia SR Linux with ports `e1-1` and `e1-2` respectively.
+- An OTG configuration applied to Ixia-c-one that emulates a router behind each test port: `r1` with IP `1.1.1.1/24` behind `eth1`, and `r2` with IP `2.2.2.1/24` behind `eth2`.
+- SR Linux interfaces are configured with `1.1.1.2/24` and `2.2.2.1/24` IPv4 addresses.
-- Nokia SR Linux is configured to forward the traffic destined for `20.20.20.0/24` to `2.2.2.1` using static route configuration in the default network instance
+- SR Linux is configured to forward the traffic destined for `20.20.20.0/24` to `2.2.2.1` using a static route in the default network instance.

 #### Configuration